stefandotl/Diploma-Thesis/README.md

-# Diploma-Thesis-Image segmentation for determining mass transfer surfaces in bubble columns using a neural network (public-version)
+# Diploma-Thesis: Image segmentation for determining mass transfer surfaces in bubble columns using a neural network (public-version)
 Image segmentation for determining mass transfer surfaces in bubble columns using a neural network